mrglutton/docker-thunderbird/README.md

 This Docker was mainly edited for better use with Unraid, if you don't use Unraid you should definitely try it!

 #### Support Thread: https://forums.unraid.net/topic/83786-support-ich777-application-dockers/

+#### SYNOLOGY:

+In Edit, Advanced Settings "TURBOVNC_PARAMS" due to resriction in new docker can not be left empty.
+Enter the value "-securitytypes VNC" and the password will work, but you have to set it in terminal before.
+Visual guide is here: https://www.youtube.com/watch?v=995uUSleHsg

+More info is here: https://forums.unraid.net/topic/83786-support-ich777-application-dockers/page/87/